 Blogging without knowledge

 Blogging requires skills like any other profession, and surely no-one is born with knowledge.
-Unlike any conventional educational institute, there is nothing where one could go learn how to do blogging.
-Therefore they must find information on their own.
+Unlike any conventional educational institute, there is nothing where one could go to learn how to do blogging.
+Therefore, they must find information and learn on their own.

 Weak In English Writing Skill

 There are thousands of spoken languages in India.
 English is one of them, but only about 5% of the total Indian population can speak fluent English.
-When it comes to writing great useful articles for a blog then the percentage drops again.
+When it comes to writing great, useful articles for a blog, then the percentage drops again.

 I also fall into that category.
-My English speaking skill was not fluent nor my writing for that matter.
+My English speaking skills were not fluent, nor was my writing for that matter.
 I have improved my English over time by reading more articles and books.
 No one can teach you English grammar.
 The more you read, the more you will improve at it.

 Family Pressure Is Crazy High

-Wasting Time On Finding Low Paying Jobs
+Wasting Time On Finding Low-Paying Jobs

 Afraid Of Failure

-Well, I am not discouraging you; but it’s the truth.
-The responsibility of taking blogging as a career can not be handled by everyone.
+I am not discouraging you, but it’s the truth.
+The responsibility of taking blogging as a career cannot be handled by everyone.
 The risk of failure is obviously there to horrify many of the newcomers even before they can start blogging properly.

-What Are The Requirements For Becoming A Successful Blogger?
+The Requirements For Becoming A Successful Blogger

 Can Blogging Be A Good Career Option For Indians?

-Top Indian Bloggers & Their Earnings
+Top Indian Bloggers’ Earnings

 Now, let’s talk about the big boys of the Indian blogging community.

 So the thing is, blogging is a wonderful profession.
-However, it is hard and requires a lot of time to receive any result.
-I am not demotivating you but only 70% of all bloggers will fail within their first 6 months of blogging.
+However, it is hard and takes a lot of time to generate any results.
+I am not demotivated, but only 80% of all bloggers will fail within their first 6 months of blogging.
 Not because it’s hard, but because of the lack of their patience.
 So, be prepared for a long, bumpy ride ahead, and best of luck.